Olex2/help/gui/EN/work/report.md

 # Publication
 Here you can enter any information you might have concerning the Publication details of your structure.

 **Information entered in these boxes will take precedence over information provided in files**.
-If you edit the cif information using the 'Edit Cif Info' button above, then that will take precedence over what you entered here (and the new values will be displayed in these boxes).
+If you edit the CIF information using the 'Edit Cif Info' button above, then that will take precedence over what you entered here (and the new values will be displayed in these boxes).

 # Citations
 XXX